invadersmustdie/translog/README.md

   <b>A:</b> First of all, logstash is awesome.
 It's the tool of choice if you want to do enhanced log/event processing.
 Translog does not intend to replace logstash at all.
 It just provides a lite alternative if you have want to have real simple log processing.

   <b>Q:</b> How about more plugins for translog?
   <b>A:</b> As translog tries to keep the number of dependencies down (to zero) I'm really careful about adding new plugins.
-If you need to work redis, elasticsearch, ... use logstash.
+If you need to work with redis, elasticsearch, ... use logstash.

   <b>Q:</b> What's throughput can it handle?
   <b>A:</b> There is no real answer to this question because it depends on the filter and configuration given.
 In general you will see a drop in througput when using complex regex patterns.